I rarely try to sell any of my stuff.

 Secondly, I usually just give things away.
 I have friends with kids younger than mine, and I typically give them a bag of our outgrown things.
 In addition, I try to find people in need through our church and pass along household goods whenever I can.

 But every once in awhile, I think to myself, “I should sell this on the garage sale site on Facebook!”
 It always seems like a good idea at the time.
 A little extra cash in hand, all for just posting a picture.
 Marvelous.
+My friend probably had a good time of it because of the lovely new garage door they got from someone similar to Tip Top Garage Doors Raleigh.

 And then, as soon as I post, I remember why I hate using the garage sale sites.